 Prohibited uses.
 Without prior written permission from the office’s designated information technology person, LMU’s Computer Resources may not be used for dissemination or storage of commercial or personal advertisements, solicitations, promotions, destructive programs (that is, viruses or self-replicating code), political material, or any other unauthorized use.

 Waste of computer resources.
 Users may not deliberately perform acts that waste Computer Resources or unfairly monopolize resources to the exclusion of others.
-These acts include, but are not limited to, Internet radio, streaming audio, sending mass mailings or chain letters, spending excessive amounts of time on the Internet, playing games, shopping, engaging in online chat groups, printing multiple copies of documents, or otherwise creating unnecessary network traffic.
+These acts include, but are not limited to, Internet radio, streaming audio, streaming video services such as (but not limited to) Netflix and Hulu, sending mass mailings or chain letters, spending excessive amounts of time on the Internet, playing games, shopping, engaging in online chat groups, printing multiple copies of documents, or otherwise creating unnecessary network traffic.

 Misuse of software.
 Software may only be used in compliance with the terms of the applicable license agreements.
 Without prior written authorization from the offices’ designated information technology person, users may not do any of the following: (1) copy software for use on their home computers; (2) provide copies of software to any independent contractors or clients of LMU or to any third person; (3) install software on any of LMU’s workstations or servers; (4) download any software from the Internet or other online service to any of LMU’s workstations or servers; (5) modify, revise, transform, recast, or adapt any software; or (6) reverse-engineer, disassemble, or decompile any software.
 Users who become aware of any misuse of software or violation of copyright law should immediately report the incident to their supervisors.